beckett-media/collect-infra/README.md

 ### Creating

 In order for the VPN Endpoint to be created, the environment-config.ts needs an ACM ARN.
-To get this information, [follow these steps](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual).
+To get this information, [follow these steps](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual) under the "Mutual" section only.

 ### Using